-These media sources are slightly to moderately conservative in bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor conservative causes.
-These sources are generally trustworthy for information, but may require further investigation.
+These media sources are slight to moderately conservative in bias.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes) to favor conservative causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Right-Center sources.

-- Overall, we rate the Buenos Aires Times, Right-Center biased based on story selection that slightly favors the right leaning government.
-We also rate them High for factual reporting due to not failing any fact checks by IFCN fact checkers.
+- Overall, we rate the Buenos Aires Times, Right-Center biased based on story selection that slightly favors the right-leaning government.
+We also rate them High for factual reporting due to not failing any fact checks by IFCN fact-checkers.

 Factual Reporting: HIGH

 Press Freedom Rating: MOSTLY FREE

 Launched in 2017, the Buenos Aires Times is an English-language newspaper established by Editorial Perfil SA as a successor to the Buenos Aires Herald (closed in 2017).
 According to Jorge FONTEVECCHIA, Co-founder of Editorial Perfil, “Just one month after the 141-year-old English newspaper disappeared, Perfil is launching what aspires to be its successor.”
 The Buenos Aires Times is based in Argentina.

 Jorge Fontevecchia is the Co-founder of Editorial Perfil and owner of Buenos Aires Times.
 Advertising and sponsored content generate revenue.